DaleOrders/AWS-Study-Notes/README.md

     - `10.16.0.10`
   - Given a DNS name that is associated with the address.
     - `ip-10-16-0-10.ec2.internal`
-    - Only resolvable inside the VPC and always points at private IP address
+    - Only for internal communication inside VPC
 - 0 or more secondary private IP addresses
 - 0 or 1 public IPv4 address
   - The instance must manually be set to receive an IPv4 address or spun into a